 - Through contributions to our various funds.

-- Through contribution in kind which could include new or used clothing, computer items, toys and books (preferably new).
-Please send us a mail for more information before you decide to send us anything primarily for queries on customs clearance and postage and handling expenses.
+- Through contribution in kind, which could include new or used clothing, computer items, toys and books (preferably new).
+Please send us a mail for more information before you decide to send us anything, primarily for queries on customs clearance and postage and handling expenses.

-How can I find a particular Tibetan school in India, Nepal or Bhutan?Please check us out at The schools section for more details.
+How can I find a Tibetan school in India, Nepal or Bhutan?
+Please check us out at The school’s section for more details.

 How many Tibetan schools are there in exile?80 Tibetan schools in India, Nepal and Bhutan.
-Please check us out at The schools section for more details.
+Please check us out at The school’s section for more details.

-Can I teach in a Tibetan school as a Volunteer while bearing all expenses?Normally not for short duration’s due to administrative difficulties.
-However, we consider volunteer applicants for teaching English, Science, Math’s, Computers etc. provided they fulfill to the following conditions:
+Can I teach in a Tibetan school as a Volunteer while bearing all expenses?
+Usually, not for short durations due to administrative difficulties.
+However, we consider volunteer applicants for teaching English, Science, Math, Computers etc., provided they fulfil the following conditions:

-How can I contact the Department?You can call us or e-mail us: Tel: 91-01892-22721/22572
+How can I contact the Department?
+You can call us or email us: Tel: 91-01892-22721/22572

 Fax: 91-01892-23481